Eilowangfang/LPCE/LPCE_inPostgres/README.md

 ## Usage

-In `cardinality_estimation.c` file (19 line), place the path to call LPCE estimator:
+In `cardinality_estimation.c` file (19 line), place the path to call LPCE estimator (you may also call your own learning-based esitmator):

 `char cmd[10240] = "python3 /YOUR/PATH/TO/LPCE/parser.py ";`

-If you want to use your own learning-based estimator, please replace the

-Enable LPCE in PostgreSQL:
+Enable LPCE (or your estimator) in PostgreSQL:

 `set lpce.mode="learned";`